rrra/www/content/calendar/2022/peace-garden-hamfest.md

 prior to visiting the International Peace Garden.
 {{< /banner >}}

-Attendees are urged to bring a canopy, screen tent or shelter for registration, presentations, the ARRL Forum and socializing.
+In an ARRL member e-mail dated 19 May 2022 Bill AC0W, ARRL Dakota Division Director, stated` that this hamfest may be moving to a new location in 2023 as costs continue to increase at the International Peace Garden.
+[2022] may be your last opportunity to attend this event at the International Peace Gardens.

-Information about this event is available on the
+Lynn W0ND, Peace Garden Hamfest Coordinator, suggests attendees bring a canopy, screen tent or shelter for registration, presentations, the ARRL Forum and socializing.

-[ARRL International Peace Garden Hamfest page](http://www.arrl.org/hamfests/international-peace-garden-hamfest-1).
+Information about this event is also available on the [ARRL International Peace Garden Hamfest page](http://www.arrl.org/hamfests/international-peace-garden-hamfest-1).

 ### Schedule